By Vexen Crabtree 2013

 He does indeed capitalize the word atheist throughout his essay(s).
 But the idea that he does so because atheists are considered minorities in some countries doesn't make sense (presumably, he is from the USA and not from Europe).
 For example, if an atheist from the UK moves to Poland, is it really true that he changes from being an "atheist" to an "Atheist" simply because he has become a minority?
 Are black people "black" in Ethiopia, but "Black" in Greece?
 Such a differentiation in spelling is impractical to the point of being nonsensical and it would create a quagmire of technical difficulties in spelling.
 Thankfully, aside from William Sims Bainbridge I've not heard anyone use such an argument.

-His other idea - that membership of a group - is also particularly strange and illogical.
+His idea that membership of a group implies capitalisation is also particularly strange and illogical.
 Christians don't become lower-case "christians" if they aren't an official member of a Church.
 And why should an outspoken, explicit, aggressive Humanist only be a lower-case humanist and yet a quiet member of the British Humanist Association gains a capital "H" just because he pays a yearly subscription?
 These simple contradictions and absurdities reveal themselves during even the lightest consideration and it is hard to see how an otherwise intelligent sociologist could put such ideas into print!
 Atheism is not a religion, and therefore, it does not get capitalized.

 Atheism is the non-belief in god(s).
-Some people add to this simple definition and argue that atheists are actually religious by default17,18.
+Some people add to this simple definition and argue that atheists are actually religious by default32,33.
 One argument is that in order to be an atheist you have to "deny God" and by doing so, you admit that God exists.
-Others say that "not believing in god" is automatically a "religious" belief and that it requires "faith"17.
+Others say that "not believing in god" is automatically a "religious" belief and that it requires "faith"34.
 These positions are obviously daft - most people also deny that unicorns and tooth fairies exist.
 But this doesn't mean that such people are members of an a-unicornist religion.
 They are, for various reasons, non-believers.
 Disbelief does not automatically equate to a religious disbelief.
 One articulate argument that some atheists are religious in nature was best vocalized by William James:

 “[The more fervent atheists] have often enough shown a temper which, psychologically considered, is indistinguishable from religious zeal.”